executablebooks/jupyter-cache/README.md

 [![Code style: black][black-badge]][black-link]
 [![PyPI][pypi-badge]][pypi-link]

-A defined interface for working with a cache of jupyter notebooks.
+An interface for storing, accessing, and executing a cache of jupyter notebooks.

 NOTE: This package is in an Alpha stage and liable to change.